 - Ask people where they heard about the product

 Podcast attribution can be used for advertising but also on branded podcasts to measure their results and impact once an audience has been created.

-So Sean and his company try to automate podcast attribution through the use of a pixel.
-Many marketers of course have used pixels in other advertising projects like Facebook and others before.
-You add a pixel to your website and now you’re able to remarket to visitors, for example.
+Sean Creeley, of podsights.com, joined me to discuss how to use technology to track podcast advertising conversions.
+Sean and his company try to automate podcast attribution through the use of a pixel.
+Many marketers, of course, have used pixels in other advertising projects like Facebook and others before.
+You add a pixel to your website, and now you’re able to remarket to visitors, for example.